Boldewyn/HTMHell/hell/adventcalendar/2025/2/index.md

 But the element still _is_ available in all browsers.
 So we need to keep at least a passing knowledge of it at the back of our minds.

-To give you an example how this feature could be mis-used, assume a comment function on a blog, where the commenter was able to smuggle in the string `<plaintext>`.
-Let’s take a look at where things can go south from here on.
+To give you an example, how this feature could be mis-used, assume a comment function on a blog, where the commenter was able to smuggle in the string `<plaintext>`.
+Let’s take a look at where things can go south from here.

 We use the test string